JustaKris/Are-You-Not-Entertained/docs/development/security.md

 # Security Guide

-Security practices and vulnerability scanning for the TV-HML project.
+Security practices and vulnerability scanning for the Are You Not Entertained (AYNE) project.

 ## Overview